MohamedArsathkalifa/CODTECH-TASK-2/XSS.md

 Identifying the XSS Vulnerability
 The search box on the website was tested for input sanitization.
 Entering a basic XSS payload resulted in the payload being executed on the page, confirming the vulnerability

+The website indicated that the input was not sanitized by displaying a pop-up window with the alert message once this payload was entered into the search input field.

+***payload***

+<sCrIpt>alert("XsS")</scRiPt>

 ![Screenshot 2024-12-07 063434](https://github.com/user-attachments/assets/16507c8d-6d98-4182-aeec-6c6fee4af6fe)